-- NOW: The payment may only be applied must be applied directly to the invoice.
+- NOW: The payment must be applied directly to the invoice.
 Follow the steps from “Record external payment” above

 - Apply a payment that will go towards the next billing.
 In both cases, the payment would be collected outside of Chargify, but they differ in how the payment is recorded on the subscription.